-called on his fellow Union soldiers in Texas to "do something for the Confederate home in Austin," which was seen as "a credit to his generous and sympathetic nature."22
+called on his fellow Union soldiers in Texas to "do something for the Confederate home in Austin," and he was praised for "his generous and sympathetic nature."22

 Henry Holmes and James Ranck, a local businessman and promoter known as the "Father of Mason," purchased a lot for the new church, each paying \$250.
-Ranck himself was not a religious man and had a "complete hatred" for "priest craft and humbuggery," although he "recognized the civilizing influences of church."23 The lot was conveniently located at present-day 125 Broad Street, one block north of the courthouse square.
+Ranck himself was not a religious man and had a "complete hatred" for "priest craft and humbuggery," although he "recognized the civilizing influences of church."
+The lot was conveniently located at present-day 125 Broad Street, one block north of the courthouse square.
 (The site has been occupied by Mason Warehouse since 1938.)
-Ten days after the purchase, Holmes and Ranck deeded the lot to the Episcopal Church in the name of the Bishop of West Texas, Robert W. B. Elliott, for a sum of one dollar.24 The cornerstone of the church building was laid on December 28, 1885, and contained a Bible that had been carried into the battle of Shiloh in 1862.25
+Ten days after the purchase, Holmes and Ranck deeded the lot to the Episcopal Church in the name of the Bishop of West Texas, Robert W. B. Elliott, for a sum of one dollar.
+The cornerstone of the church building was laid on December 28, 1885, and contained a Bible that had been carried into the battle of Shiloh in 1862.

 Fundraising for the church building proceeded slowly.
 Henry's aunt in England gave a donation, as did local rancher and philanthropist John Gamel, the Holmes' neighbor and friend across the road.
 J. T. Parish of Park Avenue, New York City, also contributed.
 His connection to Mason or to Henry or Lucia Holmes is unknown.
+Some of the money for the building had to be borrowed.
+A decade later, Bishop James Steptoe Johnston would receive confirmation that the diocese had paid off the loan for the church at Mason from the American Church Building Fund Commission in New York (now the Episcopal Church Building Fund).
+27

 Construction of the native sandstone building was expected to take three years.
 Holmes wanted it to be "the prettiest church in West Texas."
-It was to be called St. John's Episcopal Church.26

-Two items from the Mason County News in 1888 indicate that the building was not substantially completed until late that year.
+It was to be called St. John's Episcopal Church.
+28 Two items from the Mason County News in 1888 indicate that the building was not substantially completed until late that year.
 On August 18, the newspaper reported: